Our Mission | To enhance the health and well-being of the community and people affected by HIV and AIDS.

 Our Core Values | Adaptability • Collaboration • Diversity • Integrity • Respect

-It has been 31 years since AIDS first appeared as an emerging disease.
-In those years, more than 30 million people have died from AIDS-related illnesses, and worldwide, 34 million people are currently infected.
-For the past 29 years, AIDS Services of Austin has been responding to this evolving epidemic in Central Texas.
+Since AIDS first appeared as an emerging disease, more than 30 million people have died from AIDS-related illnesses, and worldwide, 34 million people are currently infected.
+For the past 30 years, AIDS Services of Austin has been responding to this evolving epidemic in Central Texas.

 As we grew to become the largest AIDS Services Organization (ASO) in Central Texas, we pioneered new treatments, implemented cutting-edge prevention programs, influenced local decision-makers, and maintained a visionary and sustainable approach to the future.
 Through our work, we have been stewards of Austin’s resources, keeping people out of emergency rooms, providing housing, and increasing access to emergency resources.
 ASA also founded several of Austin’s first and only assistance programs, such as the Jack Sansing Dental Clinic, the Capital Area AIDS Legal Project, and the Octopus Club fundraising model.

 As ASA’s ventures forward with the community, we hope to define our journey with these goals: